Salix07/final-reality-Salix07/README.md

 - Some pretty strong assumptions were made for the player's inventory:
     - If an attempt was made to equip a weapon to a character who cannot carry it, the weapon would remain available in inventory.
     - If an attempt is made to equip a weapon and the character can carry it, the weapon is removed from inventory so that it can be used by only one character at a time.
-    - If a character already has a weapon equipped and an attempt is made to equip another weapon from the inventory, what happens is a weapons exchange, leaving the one that the character had equipped in the inventory and equipping him with the selected weapon
+    - If a character already has a weapon equipped and an attempt is made to equip another weapon from the inventory, what happens is a weapons swap, leaving the one that the character had equipped in the inventory and equipping him with the selected weapon

 - The UML diagrams don't contain all the methods, constructors or parameters that the classes contains, because the diagrams were excessively large and at the time of placing them, they were neither seen nor understood in the pdf file.
 Therefore, some reference UML diagrams were placed in the summary.
 And the complete diagrams are uploaded in this same repository in the directory Diagrams.